 I know some have mentioned that they weren’t sure about taking the Prevention Plus at nighttime because of the B vitamins in them.
 Those do provide energy and can keep some people awake.
 I didn’t see any increase in this issue taking the full protocol both morning and night.

-It wasn’t until I had to stop taking all the herbs before my endometriosis surgery in early March that I really saw the difference that the Vital Plan has made for me.
+It wasn’t until I had to stop taking all the herbs prior to my endometriosis surgery in early March that I really saw the difference that the Vital Plan had made for me.
 It’s funny how sometimes you don’t notice improvements until they are gone.

-That week off the Vital Plan protocol was enough to convince me that I’ll be staying on it for a while.
+That week off the Vital Plan protocol was enough to convince me to stay on it for a while.